Industrial water treatment

 There are many uses of water in industry and, in most cases, the used water also needs treatment to render it fit for re-use or disposal.
 Raw water entering an industrial plant often needs treatment to meet tight quality specifications to be of use in specific industrial processes.
 Industrial water treatment encompasses all these aspects which include industrial wastewater treatment, boiler water treatment and cooling water treatment.

 Overview

-Water treatment is used to optimize most water-based industrial processes, such as heating, cooling, processing, cleaning, and rinsing so that operating costs and risks are reduced.
+Water treatment is used to reduce impact on equipment used in industrial processes, such as heating, cooling, processing, cleaning, and rinsing so that operating costs and risks are reduced.
 Poor water treatment lets water interact with the surfaces of pipes and vessels which contain it.
 Steam boilers can scale up or corrode, and these deposits will mean more fuel is needed to heat the same amount of water.
 Cooling towers can also scale up and corrode, but left untreated, the warm, dirty water they can contain will encourage bacteria to grow, and Legionnaires' disease can be the fatal consequence.
 Water treatment is also used to improve the quality of water contacting the manufactured product (e.g., semiconductors) and/or can be part of the product (e.g., beverages, pharmaceuticals).
 In these instances, poor water treatment can cause defective products.